Cost of quality in project management

-- New product development and testing.
-The process of analyzing a product concept, features, or functionalities to understand how potential customers may use it.
+- New product development process.
+The act of analyzing a product concept, features, or functionalities to understand how potential customers may use it.

 - Launch of product specifications and standards.
 The process of outlining the specific features, functionalities, and technical standards needed to build the product.

 - Process control.
 The process of planning, tracking, and managing all phases of the project lifecycle.

 - Quality audit.
 The process of ensuring that project activities comply with the level of conformance to project requirements in order to prevent any deficiencies.

 - Introducing a Quality Management System (QMS).
 A QMS will make it easier to record the necessary processes and procedures to meet quality objectives.

 Other examples of prevention costs included in the PMBOK guide are:

 - Time to do it right (Do it right attitude).
 This philosophy refers to delivering the right product to the right place at the right time.
 It is also about focusing the right level of energy on the right activities at the right time.

 - Document processes.
 The costs related to the act of recording and documenting all the steps and tasks involved in developing a particular project from start to finish.

 - Equipment.
 Costs related to the acquisition of the equipment, including sales tax, freight and handling fees, insurance while in transit, installation and assembly, and testing equipment performance.